truenas/documentation/content/Contributing/UITranslations.md

 ### Begin a New Pull Request

  Click **Propose changes** to save the file.
-This will create a new fork of the repository.
-It will also open a pull request.
+This creates a new fork of the repository.
+It also opens a pull request.
 A pull request sends the translated text strings to TrueNAS for review.
 Once approved, these translations get merged into the master branch.

 Before submitting the pull request, please consider the following:
  * Do you intend to continue working in the same language file?
 If so, continue working in the same forked repository & branch.
 Mark the pull request as draft.
 A draft pull request cannot merge until you mark it ready for review.